1st September 1943 - Tripoli

 2000 A very bad storm of rain, thunder and lightning suddenly sprang up.
 Fortunately, all the men were billeted in bombed out flats and so the Battalion spent another restful and dry night.

 2200 The most cheering news of the day was phoned through to the battalion from the Brigade Major “No move before the 30th”.

 0800 Another pleasant day of rest.
 A few preparations were made for the impending move forward.

 30th September 1943

 1000 Lieutenant Yuill reported at Battalion HQ that the remainder of the battalion transport disembarked at Salerno harbour at 0820 together with thirty-six reinforcements.

 1200 Commanding Officer spoke to the Battalion, which was assembled in the Salerno Stadium.
 He said that he, an officer of the reserve, considered it a great honour to command the 6th Battalion.
 The battalion was then addressed by the Brigadier who congratulated the battalion on its fine performance in the campaign just completed and expected as good in the next.

 1230 The parade ended with the battalion marching past the Brigadier who took the salute.

-1400 A warning order was received from Brigade to the effect that the Battalion would be ready to move at ½ hours’ notice as from 1600 hours.
+1400 A warning order was received from Brigade to the effect that the battalion would be ready to move at half an hours’ notice as from 1600 hours.

 1630 The Battalion moved off in transport to an area just outside San Severino.
 Order of March: No. 1 Company, Battalion HQ, Nos.
 4, 3, 2, Support Companies.